inspircd/docs/README.md

 To do this, the MkDocs extension implements [the `on_files` hook](https://www.mkdocs.org/dev-guide/plugins/#on_files), so MkDocs detects `.yml` files as source files (as if they were `.md`).

 It also implements [the `on_page_read_source` hook](https://www.mkdocs.org/dev-guide/plugins/#on_page_read_source) to convert the YAML content to Markdown on the fly, because MkDocs tries to parse it.
-This is done simply by rending `mkdocs_inspircd/templates/module.md.j2` with the YAML content as context.
+This is done simply by rendering `mkdocs_inspircd/templates/module.md.j2` with the YAML content as context.

 #### Jinja templating for Markdown

 Some pages, like `docs/3/channel-modes.md`, use dynamic data to populate tables (eg. the table of all plugins' channel modes) without duplicating data from plugins.
-This is done by the [the `on_page_markdown` hook](https://www.mkdocs.org/dev-guide/plugins/#on_page_markdown), which is executed just before MkDocs parses renders Markdown.
+This is done by [the `on_page_markdown` hook](https://www.mkdocs.org/dev-guide/plugins/#on_page_markdown), which is executed just before MkDocs parses renders Markdown.
 This hook interprets Markdown documents as if they were Jinja templates, and passes them module data in the context; which produces the final Markdown document.

 ### License